How the Fed Interest Rate Increase Will Affect You — And It Will

-It may be difficult for consumers to identify good news related to a rise in the federal prime interest rate.
-There should be, but the reality is that such news is rare and in the distance.
+It may be difficult for consumers to find good news related to a rise in the federal prime interest rate but there is one tidbit: earning more interest on savings.

 We’ve rounded up the answers to some of the mostly commonly asked questions about rising interest rates.

 When the Federal Reserve increases the benchmark interest rate for borrowing, both public and private lenders follow suit.
-As a result, any interest cost included in a purchase is going to increase.
-Mortgage rates and all loans will see increased interest rates for borrowing, and the interest rate on your credit card balances is likely to move upward as well.
+As a result, any interest cost included in a purchase is going to go up.

 Generally, it means the economy is booming, and doing so too fast for the good of the country’s consumers, whose income cannot keep up.
 When the Fed increases the prime interest rate, it is usually aimed at reducing the annual inflation rate, which indicates how much the cost of consumer items change from one year to the next.